 To format Footnotes and Endnotes, go to Tools > Footnote/Endnote Settings on the Menu bar.
-See "Formatting footnotes and endnotes" on page 82
+See "Formatting footnotes and endnotes" on page 82.

-To choose whether to use the automatic numbering sequence specified in the footnote settings or specify a custom number, go to Insert > Footnote and Endnote > Footnote or Endnote on the Menu bar to open the Insert Footnote/Endnote dialog (Figure 57).
+To insert a footnote or endnote using a custom marker or number that is different from the default specified in the footnote settings, go to Insert > Footnote and Endnote > Insert Special Footnote/Endnote on the Menu bar to open the Insert Footnote/Endnote dialog (Figure 57).